jonathanlaib/AME/README.md

 ## Dataset Setup
-The dataset is prepared in `set_upbipartite_dataset.R`.
+The dataset is prepared in `set_up_bipartite_dataset.R`.
 It modifies the Irish Directorates Dataset by incorporating the covariates: gender, sector, and company.

 ## Bipartite Network Analysis
 The main analysis of the bipartite network is performed in `srrm_bipartite.R`.
 In this script, we fit a Generalized Additive Model (GAM) to our dataset to represent the properties of an SRRM.